InfinityVM/infinityVM-foundry-template/README.md

 ### Write a Rust program to run in the coprocessor

 All application programs run by the coprocessor live in `programs/app/src`.
-For our square root application, we have a `square-root.rs` program which takes in an integer and returns the square root.
+For our square root application, we have a `square_root.rs` program which takes in an integer and returns the square root.
 This program is also a good example of how to accept inputs and return output.

 This is a simple example but you could write a lot more interesting and complex code in your Rust programs.
 One thing to note is you can't print anything to `stdout` in your Rust program (if you'd like to print something while debugging your Rust program, we've provided instructions in the `Write tests for your app` section below).